-- Foundation impacted by the presence of Pyrrhotite - > Structural Engineer has determined that the crumbling foundation is impacting the integrity of the steel support columns of the building. - The Structural Engineer as well as the School Facilities Unit of the State of Connecticut has stated that the school should not be occupied in the next school session and that planning for the replacement of the school should start immediately. - > The only option to address the structural concerns of the school based on its size and method of construction is to demolish the existing structure and replace as new. - The State of Ct has granted this project emergency status which provides us with 52% reimbursement of costs as well as allows for the waiving of certain bidding requirements to speed up the process. - Estimated cost at this point is 46 million dollars which again will be offset by 52% reimbursement from the State of Connecticut and possible additional federal assistance.
+- Foundation impacted by the presence of Pyrrhotite - > Structural Engineer has determined that the crumbling foundation is impacting the integrity of the steel support columns of the building. - The Structural Engineer as well as the School Facilities Unit of the State of Connecticut has stated that the school should not be occupied in the next school session and that planning for the replacement of the school should start immediately. - > Options to address the structural concerns of the school based on its size and method of construction are being examined. - The State of Ct has granted this project emergency status which provides us with 52% reimbursement of costs as well as allows for the waiving of certain bidding requirements to speed up the process. - Estimated cost at this point is 46 million dollars which again will be offset by 52% reimbursement from the State of Connecticut and possible additional federal assistance.
 It is hoped that with final design the cost estimate will be lessened. - > Planning work has commenced to determine suitable temporary classroom arrangements for the next school year - Estimated time of design and construction is two years.

-FOR THE SAFETY OF THOSE OCCUPYING BIRCH GROVE SCHOOL THIS REMIDIAL WORK MUST BE PERFORMED.
+FOR THE SAFETY OF THOSE OCCUPYING BIRCH GROVE SCHOOL THIS REMEDIAL WORK MUST BE PERFORMED.